lewish/chloeandlewis/details.md

 ### Program

 There will be a short ceremony, followed by an afternoon garden party in the sun (hopefully!).
-Some snacks will be provided throughout the afternoon, but there is no official lunch so please arrive having had a substantial brunch :)
+Some snacks will be provided throughout the afternoon, but there is no official lunch so please arrive having had a substantial brunch.
 The evening will involve a sit down meal, followed by dancing.
 There is an open bar, so just bring yourselves!

 ### Dress Code

-Smart-casual, with a touch of country - please come in something that you feel comfortable in, and be aware that the venue is outdoors with some “rough” terrain.
-You may also need to dress for the weather...
+Smart-casual - please come in something that you feel comfortable in, and dress for the summer!
+Be aware that the venue is outdoors with some soft terrain (for the men think dress trousers, chinos and shirts, with jackets and ties being totally optional).

 ### Accommodation